masterofobzene/unarc-windows/Readme.md

 You can download the precompiled version from Releases now.

-Tested in Windows 10 X64 only.
+Tested on Windows 10 X64 only.

 ## Motivation